 I just had surgery and I feel gross!
-When can I shower or take a bath?
+How long after breast augmentation can I take a shower?

-Taking baths, swimming, or using hot tubs does require a longer time before the patient can proceed.
+Taking baths, swimming after breast augmentation, or using hot tubs does require a longer time before the patient can proceed.
 For most patients, they can start these activities at 3 weeks or so after their procedure.
 The delay is because the healing tissues of the incision need longer before they can be soaked in water for any length of time.
-So most patients can plan to return to swimming or taking baths around three weeks after their breast augmentation.
+So most patients can plan to return to swimming or taking baths around 3 weeks after their breast augmentation.

 I had surgery yesterday, and I feel a “gurgling” sound in my breasts.
 Do I need to be seen?